silvest/HEPfit/Doxygen/Usage.md

 Library mode
 -------------

-The library mode allows for access to all the observables implemented in SusyFit without a Monte Carlo run.
+The library mode allows for access to all the observables implemented in HEPfit without a Monte Carlo run.
 The users can use one of our defined @ref PageModels and vary ModelParameters according to their own algorithm and get the corresponding predictions for the observables.

 This is made possible through:

-* a combined library: libSusyFit.a (installed in `SUSYFIT_INSTALL_DIR/lib/`
+* a combined library: libHEPfit.a (installed in `HEPFIT_INSTALL_DIR/lib/`
-* a combined header file: SusyFit.h (installed in `SUSYFIT_INSTALL_DIR/include/SusyFit/`)
+* a combined header file: HEPfit.h (installed in `HEPFIT_INSTALL_DIR/include/HEPfit/`)

-The SusyFit library allows for two different implementations of the access algorithm.
+The HEPfit library allows for two different implementations of the access algorithm.

 ### Non-Minimal Mode: